Using Rotating Signers to Scale IBFT Consensus Algorithm

 - Set the timing for how often signing nodes are rotated in and out.

-This flexible new feature provides a simple way to ensure equality of participation for consortia that grow to hundreds of participants.
-And just like every other feature of Kaleido, there’s an API that allows you to do everything you can do in the console, including a query API to immediately see who comprises the group of singers on current and future transactions.
+This flexible new service provides a simple way to ensure equality of participation for consortia that grow to hundreds of participants.
+And just like every other service from Kaleido, there’s an API that allows you to do everything you can do in the console, including a query API to immediately see who comprises the group of singers on current and future rotations.

 Enabling Rotating Signers on Kaleido